Li-En-Lai/WaterSimulation/README.md

 ## 🚀 Getting Started

 ### Installation
-First, repository using the "Code" button above or or using the following command:
+First, clone repository using the "Code" button above or or using the following command:
 ```sh
 git clone https://github.com/Li-En-Lai/WaterSimulation.git
 ```